gofr-dev/gofr/docs/advanced-guide/handling-file/page.md

 ### Getting Information of the file/directory

-To retrieve details of a file or directory, including its name, size, last modified time, and type (such as whether it is a file or folder)
+Stat retrieves details of a file or directory, including its name, size, last modified time, and type (such as whether it is a file or folder)
 ```go
 file, _ := ctx.File.Stat("my_file.text")
 entryType := "File"